-- 4c "How did you (he/she) get to the bus/train stop?"
-(Driver / Passenger / Motorcycle / Taxi / Walk / Cycle / Schoolbus / Other) - 4d "What was the first transit route you (he/she) took?"
-(Route Name or Route Number) (Note: If the route is subway, RT or GO Rail you will need to ask for the station at which the person boarded and the station at which the person got off) - 4e "What was the next transit route you (he/she) took?"
+19a.
+"How did you (he/she) get to the bus/train stop?"

+(Driver / Passenger / Motorcycle / Taxi / Walk / Bicycle / School bus /Other)

+Interviewer: If transit routes were used on a previous trip for this person and there is a likelihood they were used in reverse order then press 'F7' for reverse routes and go to 19b, otherwise go to 19c.

+19b.
+Upon pressing 'F7' computer takes you to the other transit trips for this person.

+"Which trip?" and highlight appropriate trip then [Enter]

+"Were the routes exactly the same?"

+(No) → edit data on Transit Screen

+(Yes) → confirm then go to 20

+19c.
+"What was the first transit route you (he/she) took?"
 (Route Name or Route Number)

+Interviewer: If the route is subway, RT or GO Rail you will need to ask for the station at which the person boarded and the station at which the person got off.

+19d.
+"What was the next transit route you (he/she) took?"
+(Route Name or Route Number) 'A' Another route (A, N)

-Interviewer: Repeat 4e until all transit routes have been recorded.
-After last route is recorded pressing <ENTER> takes you to 4f.
+Interviewer: Repeat 19d. until all transit routes have been recorded.
+After last route is recorded, pressing 'N' No more routes takes you to 19e.

-4f "After leaving the bus/train, how did you (he/she) get to the final destination?"
+19e.
+"After leaving the bus/train, how did you (he/she) get to the final destination?"
 (W/D/P/etc.)